Supply Chain Exception Command Center · System of Action

 Escalate

-Routes to the right decision-makers via Slack or Teams — with full context and action buttons.
+Routes the mitigation plan to the right decision-makers via Slack or Teams — with full impact context and approval actions.

 05